 It seems as though the maintenance schedule changes based on each technician, though the consensus is a secondary visit at 5-6 weeks, and Rachel recommends following up with a yearly touch-up.

 While results are long-lasting and can be seen for up to three years, most clients return anywhere between 6-18 months for a touch-up, and is mainly based on personal preference.
 The pigment naturally fades to a lighter softer version, and some like it touched up sooner.
 Plus, based on oiliness of the skin and how quickly the body metabolizes pigment, the timelines very with each person.

 What about aftercare?

 This is an ESSENTIAL part of the healing process for any microblading experience.
 After an appointment, Rachel walks all of her clients through the process, but basically it’s important to treat the brows like an open wound, avoiding skincare products, makeup and moisture.

 If you get your freshly bladed brows wet, the scab can come off to quickly, taking pigment with it.
-Avoid workouts, sweaty activities, full-on-face-washes, etc. And also, use a clean, disposable paper towel to pat dry the area if you do happen to get it wet.
+Avoid workouts, sweaty activities, full-on-face-washes, swimming, etc. And also, use a clean, disposable paper towel to pat dry the area if you do happen to get it wet.

 While brows usually look great right away, there can be some slight redness or swelling.
 Within a few days, the pigment fades, but don’t worry, it will come back again!
 Some mild itching will occur, but don’t scratch.
 I didn’t find it to be too bothersome, but Vaseline or other ointments are available to help alleviate the discomfort.
 Really though, it seems more daunting that it is, and I just enjoyed my brows without having to do anything to them!